Chestnutye/VisitorStatistics/README.md

 ## 📖 Overview

-**Visitor Statistics** is a **simple** analytics solution designed for developers who want to own their data without the bloat.
-It is built to be **extremely lightweight** (< 3KB tracker) and easy to deploy.
+**Visitor Statistics** is a **simple** analytics solution.
 It features a responsive dashboard built with **Chart.js** that visualizes traffic trends, device breakdowns, and detailed visitor logs in real-time.

 ## ✨ Key Features